Can a Ticket be Issued After an Accident?

 Traffic Citations Help Establish Fault

-Louisiana is a pure comparative fault state—liability for an accident divides among all parties involved (CC §2323).
-Having a ticket issued against a driver can help with that division of fault, highlighting who contributed more to the accident and your injuries.
+Louisiana now follows a modified comparative fault system—liability for an accident is divided among all parties involved (CC §2323).
+A traffic ticket can help establish that division of fault by showing who contributed more to the accident and your injuries.

 Why Hire a Lawyer?